vmware-tanzu/rotate-instance-identity-certificates/docs/riic-docs/content/docs/running.md

 ## Passing credentials

-There are no flags to pass in secret values so that they will not appear in your shell history.
-You will be prompted to enter the Operations Manager admin user's/client's password.
-If you prefer this to be non-interactive, set the `RIIC_PASSWORD` environment variable.
+There are no flags to pass in secret values.
+This is so that they will not appear in your shell history.
+You will be prompted to enter the Operations Manager admin user's/client's password and the Operations Manager decryption passphrase.
+If you prefer this to be non-interactive like when running with nohup, set the `RIIC_PASSWORD` and `RIIC_DECRYPTION_PASSPHRASE` environment variables.

-## SAML Auth
+### SAML Authentication

 If your Operations Manager does not use username/password authentication, simply set the `--use-client-secret` (`-c`) flag, and put your client ID in the